dmccreary/robot-day/docs/promoting.md

 5.  **Awards:** Offer inexpensive rewards like printed certificates or a photo feature in the school newsletter.
 6.  **Showcase:** Display the completed robots in a hallway or library to inspire others.

+You can find examples of STEM Robots under $20 at the [STEM Robots website](https://dmccreary.github.io/stem-robots/).

-### Offer Short STEM Workshops Led by Tech-Savvy Parents or Alumni
+### Offer Short STEM Workshops Led by Tech-Savvy Teachers, Parents or Alumni

 **Plan:**